 Raising Your Home’s Retail Value

-Energy-efficient homes are desired by homebuyers.
-You can sell your home much faster or for more money by telling prospective buyers that it’s energy efficient.
+Energy-efficient homes are preferred by homebuyers.
+You can sell your home much faster or for more money by demonstrating to possible buyers that it’s energy efficient.

-How to Complete an Energy Audit of Your Home
+How to Do an Energy Audit of Your Home

 - Inspect insulation.
 If your home is older, it could mean your insulation is too.
 If you can see the joists, you likely need more insulation.

 - Check the ventilation.
-Check that all of your kitchen and bathroom exhaust fans are spinning properly, and inspect for evidence of rot or moisture.
+Check that all of your kitchen and bathroom exhaust fans are working properly, and check for evidence of rot or moisture.

 Contact Enertek Air Conditioning & Heating for a Professional Energy Audit